 Step 4: Create Your Facebook Ad Images

 Facebook ad images that are high quality, and engaging, connect with users and help them remember your brand.
-In general, image sizes should be 1,200 x 628 pixels to ensure it always looks high quality.
+Image sizes should generally be 1,200 x 628 pixels to ensure it always looks high quality.

-When you advertise on Facebook, ad images can either be photos or video.
-Whichever format you choose make sure it humanizes your brand.
+When you advertise on Facebook, ad images can be photos or videos.
+Whichever format you choose, make sure it humanizes your brand.
 Let the personality of your business shine through in each ad.

 Step 5: Setup Your Facebook Advertisement

-Use the Facebook ads creator to setup your advertisement campaign and officially advertise on Facebook.
+Use the Facebook ads creator to set up your campaign and officially advertise on Facebook.
 You can create your campaign in four easy steps:

-Choose from one of ten campaign objectives.
-Boost engagement on posts, get more likes for your page, get video views, send people to your website, etc.
+Choose from one of the ten campaign objectives.
+Boost post engagement, get more likes for your page, get video views, send people to your website, etc.

-Choose between a lifetime (total) budget or a per day budget.
-You will also set a schedule for ads, choosing to either have it run continuously or setting start and end dates.
-The advanced options under “How much do you want to spend,” allow you to select what you want Facebook to optimise for automatically, the type of pricing (impressions vs. engagement) model you want to use and run times for your ads.
+Choose between a lifetime (total) budget or a per-day budget.
+You will also set an ad schedule, choosing to either have it run continuously or set start and end dates.
+The advanced options under “How much do you want to spend” allow you to automatically select what you want Facebook to optimize for, the type of pricing (impressions vs. engagement) model you wish to use, and run times for your ads.

-In the right hand column of this section Facebook will tell you your total potential reach, based on the target audience you defined, as well as your estimated daily reach, based on the budget you set.
+In the right-hand column of this section, Facebook will tell you your total potential reach based on the target audience you defined and your estimated daily space based on the budget you set.

-You will also be able to see a preview of your ad and select where you want it to be placed (desktop news feed, mobile news feed, or right column (the column to the right of the desktop news feed)).
+You can also see a preview of your ad and select where it will be placed (a desktop news feed, a mobile news feed, or the right column (the column to the right of the desktop news feed)).

-Once all the information has been entered you can choose to either review your ad order or place your ad order.
+Once all the information has been entered, you can either review or place your ad order.

 Step 6: Optimise Your Facebook Ad

-Choosing to advertise on Facebook comes with many benefits, including the ability to measure the success of your campaign, and to make adjustments to your campaign based on those performance reports.
-Here are three tips you can use to optimise the performance of your Facebook ad campaign:
+Choosing to advertise on Facebook comes with many benefits, including measuring the success of your campaign and making adjustments to your campaign based on those performance reports.
+Here are three tips you can use to optimize the performance of your Facebook ad campaign: